blueraymusic/Cmd-bot/README.md

 ```

 Additional:
-To enable total and complete access for optimal use, you can put your root password in the root.yaml:
+To enable total and complete access for optimal use, you can put your root password in the root.yaml thus giving it root access:
 ```
 .\root.yaml
 ```